8.

 coordinates

-mathematically defined perpendicular, based on the reference surface, specifically ellipsoid
+mathematically: perpendicular, based on the reference surface, specifically ellipsoid,

 - geographic